Call forwarding: Mobile (cell) phones

 then the calls will again be forwarded to the registered number 7035551212 (and not to the number from the previous forwarding command 7185551212).

-Setting a custom delay
+Forwarding delay

-In GSM networks, such as T-Mobile and AT&T Mobility in USA, and all mobile networks in EU, it is possible to set the number of seconds the phone will ring before forwarding.
+In GSM networks of some US carriers, and in all mobile networks in Europe, it is possible to set a number of seconds for the phone to ring before forwarding the call.
 This is specified by inserting "*SC*XX" prior to the final "#" of the forwarding command, where "SC" is a service type code (11 for voice, 25 for data, 13 for fax), and "XX" is the number of seconds in increments of 5 seconds.
 If "SC" is omitted (just "**XX") then by default all service types will be forwarded.
 For example, forwarding on no-answer can be set with: